 - Hike in the Dolomites in early October if you want to visit mountain huts and alpine pasture huts.
-Some huts in Puez-Odle Nature Park and Fanes-Sennes-Braies Nature Park stay open until mid-October.
+Some huts in Puez-Odle Nature Park and Fanes-Sennes-Braies Nature Park stay open until late October.

 - Hike in the Dolomites in late October if you want to see golden larches and fall foliage.